 14 May 2018

-“At the age of about five, I remember staying with Flo and Frank who lived somewhere near Point Samson in a rusty corrugated iron shack.
-It was pretty rough when I think about it, but they were generous people and meant something to my Dad as a young boy in Wittenoom - their son was his friend.
-I remember they camped outside with Dad, giving up their only bed for Mum, my sister and I.”
+“At the age of about six, I remember staying with Flo and Frank who lived somewhere near Point Samson in a rusty corrugated iron shack.
+It was pretty rough when I think about it.
+They were generous people and meant something to my Dad as a young boy in Wittenoom - their son was his friend.
+I remember they camped outside with Dad, giving up their own bed for Mum, my sister and myself.”